 Reorganization into Ring Energy, Inc. - On June 28, 2012, Ring Energy, Inc. ("Ring") completed the acquisition of Stanford Energy, Inc. ("Stanford") through the closing of a stock-for-stock exchange agreement dated May 3, 2012.
 As a result, Stanford became a wholly-owned subsidiary of Ring.
 At the closing, the Stanford shareholders exchanged their 1,376 shares of Stanford common stock for 3,440,000 shares of Ring common stock.
 In addition, Ring assumed and adopted Stanford's equity compensation plan and its outstanding options to purchase 450 shares of Stanford common stock, which represented the right to purchase 1,125,000 shares of Ring common stock at \$2.00 per share.
-On February 6, 2012, the date the terms of the exchange agreement were agreed to and anounced, Ring has 5,786,884 shares of common stock outstanding, of which Stanford shareholders held 793,317 shares.
-In addition, Stanford's combined company.
+On February 6, 2012, the date the terms of the exchange agreement were agreed to and announced, Ring has 5,786,884 shares of common stock outstanding, of which Stanford's shareholders obtained the right to appoint a majority of the members of the Ring board of directors and senior management of the combined company.